-Practicum Program-A program that formally integrates a student's academic studies with work experience in employer organizations.
+Practicum Program-A program that formally integrates a student's academic studies with volunteer or work experience in employer organizations.
 Work experiences are generally unpaid.

-Prerequisite-The preliminary requirement, usually another course, which must be met or waived before a course can be taken.
+Prerequisite-A preliminary requirement, usually another course, which must be met or waived before a course can be taken.